Jsamuda25/Whisper/README.md

-# Packet Sniffer Project
+# Whisper - IDS

-This is a basic packet sniffer built using Scapy in Python.
+This is a network intrusion detection system built using Scapy in Python.
 It captures packets from the network and prints a summary of each packet.

 ## Setup